If you’re one of the millions suffering from a hiatal hernia. You need to try a hiatal hernia chiropractor today!

 Additionally, dietary and supplement options with lifestyle modifications can help restore your digestive system’s balance.

-chiropractic adjustment for hiatal hernia
+The chiropractic adjustment for hiatal hernia

 A patient’s first step in adjusting for a hiatal hernia is to take a few deep breaths.
 When the patient is relaxed and ready, the chiropractor will place his fingers over the stomach as the patient inhales.
 On inhalation, both the diaphragm and stomach move down.